Experimental analysis of local searches for sparse reflexive generalized inverses: ah-symmetric generalized inverse

 Finally, our last experiments intend to show the scalability of the procedures, considering matrices with up to 10000 rows, 1000 columns, rank up to 100, and density equal to one.
 As the BI(det) procedure, was not successful in the previous test, we did not run it on the `Large' category.
-In Table \ref{tab:5P3} we see that the average improvements obtained by the local searches over the solutions given by the Greedy Light algorithm are still around 65\%, with the determinant procedures running in less than 1 second for these large instances.
+In Table \ref{tab:5P3}, we see that the average relative differences between the 1-norm of the matrix $H$ obtained by each local search based on the determinant and the minimum value among all the four local searches are approximately between 3 and 6\%.
+Comparing to best solutions found, the searches based on the determinant keep the quality observed on the smaller instances.
+Furthermore, theses matrices are obtained in less than 2.5 seconds on average, even for the largest instances.